Panchenko-Lab/Supplementary-data-for-Peng-et-al-2021/Simulations_set_up/CHARMM_TIP3P/README.md

 CHARMM36m FF used for protein and CHARMM36 FF ued for DNA

 ## psfgen_nucl.tcl
-script to prepare the MD files for simulations using psfgen in VMD.
+Script to prepare the MD files for simulations using psfgen in VMD.

 To execuate the script:

 vmd -e psfgen_nucl.tcl

 ## [example_output](example_output)